NSU-SU19CSE299S01/SU19CSE299S01G07NSU/README.md

 **Features** :

 1. Feeds of most visited tourist sites in our country--> This is the core feature where tourists will be able to see the details and logistics.
+This is the divisional pages of the website.
 2. Community of Users--> Here users can create and read posts about various tour places and share their tour experiences.
 3. Booking-->With this feature users can book their preferable hotels in their desired destination.
+This falls under the reservation process feature.
 4. Map --> A map is included in the website to enable the users to easily identify the location of our country.
 5. Donations - User will be able to make donations through our website.
 The donations will be then given to provide healthcare to the people living below the poverty line.
 6. Admin-control--> The primary admin has all the access but he/she can assign other users based on their contributions to the community, as moderator or core panel admin too.